← orga.cat

 A fast disk usage statistics viewer and cleanup tool.

 The open-source WinDirStat is the most popular tool of this kind, but it is much slower on NTFS drives.
 SpaceSniffer has a nicer treemap but is also slower.
 TreeSize Free is another freeware alternative that is OK.
-There are good open-source alternatives for Linux (Baobab for GNOME, Filelight for KDE and ncdu for the CLI) and Mac (GrandPerspective).
+There are good open-source alternatives for Linux (Baobab, Filelight, QDirStat and ncdu (for the CLI) and Mac (GrandPerspective), but in comparison most of these are more limited.

 Process Explorer